ema/knife-docker/README.md

 ## Description
-A [knife] (http://docs.opscode.com/knife.html) plugin to create and delete [Docker] (http://docker.io) containers managed by Chef. knife-docker can be used to quickly test your Chef cookbooks against a clean system.
+A [knife] (http://docs.opscode.com/knife.html) plugin to create and delete [Docker] (http://docker.io) containers managed by Chef. knife-docker can be used to easily test your Chef cookbooks against a clean system.

 ## Installation
 Make sure you are running Chef, which can be installed via: